haggen/pickaxe/README.md

 ## Motivation

-I want a rogue-like shell MMORPG inspired by the MUDs of yore.
+I want to learn about game development and I've always wanted a rogue-like shell MMORPG inspired by the MUDs of yore.

 ## The Game

-Not sure yet but maybe think Ultima Online in the terminal.
+Not sure yet but maybe think Ultima Online with graphics of Ultima I-IV.

 ## The Engine